The Church of Jesus Christ of Latter-day Saints in Japan: 1948–1965: Reestablishment of the Japan Mission

 It was not until March 6, 1948, that Edward L. Clissold was given permission to return to Japan, leading the missionary work as the mission president.
 Clissold had been part of the United States military occupation forces in Japan after World War II.
 His new task was to find what remained of the Latter-day Saints from twenty-four years before.
 He put a small advertisement in Japanese (with a translation error) in the newspaper, "URGENT NOTICE—I would like any member of the Church of Jesus Christ of Near-Day [sic] Saints (Mormon Church) to contact me as soon as possible.
 Daiichi Hotel, Room 548.
 Lt.
 Col. Edward Clissold."
 Nara Fujiya noticed the advertisement, responded, and some Japanese Saints were located and started to take part in Clissold and other servicemen's church activities.
 From 1943 to 1944, Clissold had been acting president of the Central Pacific Mission, a mission in Hawaii that was primarily aimed at teaching Japanese people.
 His next task was to establish a mission headquarters.
 He obtained a partially burned mansion which had belonged to the Japanese Minister of Welfare during the war.
 After renovation of the mission home, the first five missionaries arrived in Japan on June 26, 1948.
 Harrison Theodore "Ted" Price, became the first missionary in 1947.
-Other missionaries included a Japanese born abroad (nisei) and two American soldiers who had fought the Japanese in the Pacific Theater just years prior.
+Other missionaries included a Japanese born abroad, Kooji Okauchi (nisei) and two American soldiers who had fought the Japanese in the Pacific Theater just years prior.

 After Clissold's eighteen-month long presidency, Vinal G. Mauss succeeded him and served from 1949 to 1953.
 Membership in the church in Japan increased from 211 to more than 800, with the number of districts increasing from one to five, the number of branches grew to twenty-five, and the number of missionaries increased to eighty-four.
 184 people were baptized in 1950, more than had joined the church in the twenty years that it had been open in the early 1900s.
 Hilton A. Robertson replaced Mauss as mission president.
 Robertson was one of the missionaries in the early Japan mission, and had presided over the Japanese-Central Pacific Mission from 1937 to 1940.
 When Robertson was set apart as president of the Japan Mission, he was told he would also be in charge of presiding over the Chinese Mission.
 He supported Tatsui Sato in re-translating the Book of Mormon as well as translating the Mormon works Doctrine and Covenants and the Pearl of Great Price.
 He bought more land for the church to use as chapels and living quarters for missionaries.
 He strengthened auxiliary organizations such as the Young Men and Young Women programs (collectively known as the Mutual Improvement Association), Sunday School, and Relief Society.
 On July 28, 1955, the Japan Mission was split into the Northern and the Southern Far East Mission.
 This split created the largest transfer within a mission boundary in the world from Naha, Okinawa, to Asahigawa, Hokkaidō.